-- A. The game commences once the players take up their positions and the umpire calls and signals "Play". - B. The ball remains "live" throughout the over unless the umpire call and signals "Dead Ball", "Over" or a wicket falls. - C. Play cannot recommence after the fall of a wicket, or a call of "Dead Ball", or before the start of a new over, until the umpire call and signals "Play". - D. It is the batter's responsibility to have taken strike when the bowler is ready to bowl provided the batter has been given reasonable time to do so.
+- A. The game commences once the players take up their positions and the umpire calls "Play". - B. The ball remains "live" throughout the over unless the umpire calls "Dead Ball", "Over" or a wicket falls. - C. Play cannot recommence after the fall of a wicket or a call of "Dead Ball" or before the start of a new over, until the umpire calls "Play". - D. It is the batter's responsibility to have taken strike when the bowler is ready to bowl provided the batter has been given reasonable time to do so.
 The umpire will be the sole judge of what is "reasonable time".